vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 Other methods:

 * static_size: helper to compute field size.
-If the value is an integer, the type has contant size.
+If the value is an integer, the type has constant size.
 If it's a function, the size depends of the arguments.
 * hasValue(): check if the field has a value or not (default: self.value is not None)
 * getField(key, const=True): get the field with specified key,
   if const is True the field set will not be changed